dwba/arangodb-tutorial-implementation01/README.md

 used by Ashish..

 I created a simpleArangoDB database with a couple of documents in a User collection, as described in the tutorial.
+It is not included in the repos because of the difficulty of pointing to it from the ArangoDB config files.

 All the documents in the single collection are accessible in the arangosh ArangoDB shell but I have been unable to get the simplest list of users to display in the view of the tutorial GUI - probably javascript misunderstanding with promises or use of the cursor!

+The code is liberally sprinkled with debug clues (Alerts for HTML and console.logs for js).